Chart Color Schemes

 Cobblebank - Strathtulloh is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Cobblebank-Strathtulloh is among the most culturally diverse areas in Australia, with 50.3% of its population born overseas and 58.1% speaking a language other than English at home as of the latest available data.
-Christianity is the main religion in Cobblebank-Strathtulloh, comprising 38.1% of people in the area.
+The predominant religion in Cobblebank-Strathtulloch is Christianity, comprising 38.1% of people.
 However, the most notable overrepresentation is in the 'Other' category, which comprises 23.0% of the population, significantly higher than the Greater Melbourne average of 2.3%.

 Frequently Asked Questions - Diversity